Debt & Credit Help Paying Off Debt

 Credit card debt has high interest rates, so minimum payments can lead to more interest charges.
 High balances can hurt your credit score and affect interest rates.
 Refinancing or consolidating your debt could save you a lot in interest, whether your credit is excellent or fair.

 But before refinancing, check if it benefits your financial situation.
-For example, a home equity loan could risk your home if you miss payments, and a personal loan with an origination fee might cost more.
+For example, a home equity loan could risk your home if you miss payments, or a personal loan with an origination fee might cost more.

 When is credit card debt refinancing a good idea?